Sannet0/pgsql-practice-ord/README.md

-# pgsql-practice-ord
+# PostgreSQL practice
-postgresql practice tables with answers
+Postgresql practice tables with databases and answers